Carmenprz/Carmenprz/README.md

 ### Hi there 👋

-#### I'm a Frontend Web Developer & Designer currently looking for a job.
+#### I'm a Frontend Web Developer & Designer currently looking for a remote job.

 ##### NOW
 - ✨ Crafted [Drago psicología](https://dragopsicologia.netlify.app/) website.